Republican Senators, White House Map Out Impeachment Trial

 "Overwhelmingly the meeting was about issues we all raised," he said, later adding, "The president didn't say anything new with regards to that topic [impeachment] that I haven't heard multiple times on TV."

-Speaking to reporters, Graham, who attended the morning meeting with Trump, said he doesn't want White House officials to believe there's sufficient ground or enough Senate votes to stop a trial before it even begins.
+Speaking to reporters, Graham said he doesn't want White House officials to believe there's sufficient ground or enough Senate votes to stop a trial before it even begins.
 He said such a move, before any evidence is heard, would be inconsistent with what Americans know trials to look like.

 "The idea that you would dismiss a trial before they presented a case is a nonstarter," Graham said.
 He added, "I don't want them (White House officials) to believe there's an ability to dismiss the case before it's heard ...
 I just think the best thing for the country is to get this done quickly, but it's got to be done in a way that is acceptable to the body."

 Some Republicans have highlighted the possibility that a senator could move to dismiss the trial through a procedural motion to cut the effort short.
-The move harks back to the late West Virginia Democratic Sen. Robert Byrd, who unsuccessfully moved to dismiss the impeachment trial for President Clinton in 1999.
+The move harks back to West Virginia Democratic Sen. Robert Byrd, who unsuccessfully moved to dismiss the articles of impeachment against President Bill Clinton in 1999.

 Graham suggested Trump's potential Senate trial could begin with a resolution establishing procedures.
 He referred to own his experience in the Senate during Clinton's trial, when the upper chamber established those procedures in a unanimous 100-0 vote.
-But that will be up to the Senate leaders of both parties, he noted.
+But that will be up to the Senate leaders: Majority Leader Mitch McConnell and Minority Leader Chuck Schumer, he noted.

-"Hopefully (Senate Majority Leader) Mitch (McConnell) can work with (Senate Minority Leader Chuck) Schumer," he said.

 Graham said while the Clinton model is a good one for a potential Trump trial, it doesn't have to be in terms of timing.
 Clinton was impeached by the House of Representatives for high crimes and misdemeanors on Dec.
 19, 1998, triggering a Senate trial that began Jan.
 7, 1999, and ended just over a month later with his acquittal on Feb.
 12, 1999.
-A congressional aide said a Senate trial could potentially be as short as two weeks.
+A congressional aide said a Senate trial this time could potentially be as short as two weeks.

-Graham also warned that if the White House seeks Senate trial witnesses who weren't part of the House impeachment inquiry — such as former Vice President Joe Biden, a potential Trump rival in the 2020 presidential election — that it would delay the trial even further.
+Graham also warned that if the White House seeks Senate trial witnesses who weren't part of the House impeachment inquiry — such as Joe Biden, a potential Trump rival in the 2020 presidential election — the trial would be delayed even further.

-"They'll make a request for witnesses but that would have to be granted by the Senate," Graham said.
-And "I don't know what appetite there is in the Senate by either party to make this a long drawn out thing."
+"They'll make a request for witnesses, but that would have to be granted by the Senate," Graham said.
+And "I don't know what appetite there is in the Senate by either party to make this a long, drawn-out thing."

-However, later Thursday Graham's office announced he was seeking U.S. State Department documents linked to Biden and his son, Hunter.
-He is also seeking documents linked to other administration officials under President Obama.
+However, later Thursday, Graham's office announced he was seeking U.S. State Department documents linked to Biden and his son Hunter.
+He is also seeking documents linked to other administration officials under President Barack Obama.

-Trump said in his Fox interview on Friday that he would like to see the anonymous whistleblower at the center of the House impeachment inquiry to testify in the Senate.
-The whistleblower called the alarm on a July 25 call between Trump and the Ukrainian president.
+Trump said in his Fox interview on Friday that he would like to see the anonymous whistleblower at the center of the House impeachment inquiry testify in the Senate.
+The whistleblower called the alarm on a July 25 call between Trump and the Ukrainian president that is the heart of the Democrat-led impeachment inquiry.
+Trump has labeled the call "perfect."

-That call is at the heart of the Democratic-led impeachment inquiry that is seeking to answer whether Trump sought an investigation into the Bidens from the Ukrainian leader in exchange for the release of military aid and a White House visit.
-Trump has labeled the call perfect, and denied any such link was made.